qouteall/imm_ptl_wiki_copy/Portals.md

 ### Mode : `vanilla`
 Does not change vanilla end portal functionality.

+### How to Remove an End Portal in Creative Mode
+Use command `/portal delete_portal`.

 ## Mirrors
 To create a mirror, use flint and steel to right-click on a glass wall.

 Mirrors can only be in rectangular shapes.
 Mirrors can be horizontal.
 Mirrors can be created on a stained glass wall or glass pane wall.
 Mirrors vanish when the glass wall is broken.

 ![](https://i.ibb.co/Jr0fdfv/2020-05-26-21-58-45.png)

 ## Global Portals

-A portal can be in two different states: normal portal and global portal.
+A portal can be either a normal portal or a global portal.

 A normal portal is a normal entity.
 It's loaded when its chunk is loaded.
 A normal portal cannot be very big.
-If a normal portal is very big, when you are far from its center, the portal is unloaded.
+If a normal portal is very big, when you are far from its center, the portal will be unloaded.

 The global portals are always loaded.
 They can be very big.